How student loan consolidation works

 - Consolidating your loans could extend your repayment term.

 - When consolidating, the unpaid interest on your original loans is rolled into your new principal balance.
 This may cost you more over the life of the loan.

 - You can only consolidate your federal student loans once.

-Here are some answers to a few of the most common questions about the process of consolidating student loans.
+Here are some answers to a few of the most common questions about consolidating student loans:

 How long does it take to consolidate student loans?

 If your application is accepted, the process to receive your loan could take about 30 to 45 days.

 How much will I pay to consolidate my student loans?